mineshmshah/passport-tutorial/README.md

 ## Start Passport
  We are almost ready to start passport up!
-1. Add the following lines after the cookie-sessions function is used in app.js (but before the static files are served) to initialise passport.
+1. Add the following lines after where the cookie-sessions function is used in app.js (but before the static files are served) to initialise passport.
 ```js
 app.use(passport.initialize());
 app.use(passport.session());